chainhub/s-parser/readme.md

 # S-Parser

 S-Parser is yet another one s-expression parser.
-It built for using in chainhub VM.
+It built for using in ChainHub VM.
 It supports special features like arrays.

 ## Example